MichaelSchreier/Pantheon/Readme.md

 To export any calculations results (images or raw data) right-click on the plot area and choose _Export..._
 + _Did you consider extending your simulation code to account for [insert feature]?_
 Pantheon's simulation code is indeed very simplistic and the implementation naive at times.
 However, Pantheon was never intended to be a full orbital mechanics suite but rather is intended to provide an accessible playground to test small scale systems in.
 That is not to say that more simulation features are not possible in future versions, however, they are currently not a priority.
++ _The orbital period I obtain from the orbital analysis tab is obviously wrong, what is going on?_
+The orbital periods calculated by Pantheon use the simulated orbits as input and are therefore only as accurate as the simulation itself.
+In particular, when only few full orbits have been calculated the results may be completely off.
+In most cases increasing the number of timesteps (i.e. the number of full orbits) will improve the results.

 ---
 ### Source dependencies